 Livingston Quick Facts

 • 96 student lounges

 • 1 first-run movie theater

-Rutgers’ philosophy faculty is ranked #2 in the United States and #3 in the English-speaking world overall by Philosophical Gourmet Report
+Rutgers’ philosophy faculty are ranked #3 in the nation by QS World University Rankings by Subject (U.K.) and #3 in the English-speaking world overall by Philosophical Gourmet Report.

 Winants Hall, viewed from Geology Hall, College Avenue Campus